September 8-11, 2019

 - NFPA 1670 Standard on Operations and Training for Technical Search and Rescue Incidents, Chapter 16, Surface Water Rescue, and Chapter 17, Swiftwater Rescue.

-- Includes lunch each day of class and all facility use fees
+- Includes lunch days 2-4 of class and all facility use fees

 8:00 am - 5:00 pm: